tolek-tpr/GLWrapper/README.md

 GLWrapper is an easy-to-use library for rendering with OpenGL.
 It provides built in buffered rendering as well as immediate rendering through the `BufferBuilder` and `Immediate` classes.

+If you would like to check out how GLWrapper compares to raw OpenGL checkout [Comparison.md](docs/Comparison.md)

 **DISCLAIMER**: You still need SOME OpenGL knowledge for more advanced stuff!

 ## Setting up